visualeyes/visualeyes-bestpractices-book/aspnet_mvc/testing.md

 This example extends the previous example by attempting to retrieve todos from a database.

 ## Performance Tests
 Performance tests measure the performance of a component and verify that the result is an acceptable range.
+Choosing an appropriate metric for performance is important i.e. CPU, Memory, Speed.

+Performance Budgetting is a common technique that works performance testing testing.
+It involves setting a budget for a particular operation and measuring that operation to see if it is under budget.
+For time based budgetting we can use the [Budgerigar library](https://github.com/visualeyes/budgerigar) to measure operations and act when the operation is over budget.

 ## Code Coverage
 * Open Cover